 Reading and Listening

+The input material used for learning is obtained from a wide range of sources and focuses on, for example, issues associated with sustainable development goals (SDGs) and social inequality.
 You will learn and practice strategies to understand various topics, which will be useful in continuously developing your language skills and in supporting lifelong learning.

 Speaking and Writing

-To develop your communicative skills in English, classes require active participation in discussion, debate, speech making, and presentation, and provide ample opportunities to learn and practice strategies to write research papers and persuasive essays.
+To develop your communicative skills in English, classes require active participation in discussion, debate, speech making, and presentation.
+The classes also provide you with ample opportunities to learn and practice strategies to write essays and research papers.
+Communicating in a language other than one’s own nurtures challenging spirit and empathy toward others which in turn will heighten intercultural communication skills.

 Examples